 Marlene and I were able to visit several cacao farms and chocolate making operations on the island.
 Our first visit was to the Original Hawaiian Chocolate Factory.
 This is the oldest of the tree-to-bar operations on the island, being in operation for over 20 years.
 The farm is not large enough to satisfy theirs needs so they purchase much of the cacao grown on the Big Island.
 The owner, Bob Cooper, gave us a tour of the farm and the chocolate making operation.
 We were able to see and learn about the unique issues facing Hawaiian chocolate.

-Our most interesting visit was to Mauna Kea Cacao, north of Hilo on the Big Island’s west side.
+Our most interesting visit was to Mauna Kea Cacao, north of Hilo on the Big Island’s east side.
 It rains over 200” per year in this area making it an ideal place to grow cacao.
-Susan Barrett, the owner, drove us in a 4×4 truck down into the plantation behind their house.
+Susan Bassett, the owner, drove us in a 4×4 truck down into the plantation behind their house.
 The trees are still quite young but are already bearing fruit.
 It was certainly a thrill to be in such a lush forest of cacao.
 Susan showed us a unique fermentation system that she and her husband developed to ensure proper fermentation.
 They also invented a nifty cocoa pod opener so that the pods did not have to be cut open by machete.

 Susan sent us a sample of the beans and we have made them into a test batch.
 We will wait several weeks for them to age but even in their early stages, the beans seem to hold a lot of promise.